 But lately I’ve been extremely restless.
 My uncertainty about the future and desire for change has taken on a new urgency.
 Maybe it’s the fact that we’re in the waning weeks of my final semester in grad school; maybe it’s my anxiety about how to fill the time as a (mostly) stay-at-home parent.
 Something in me is scared and the thing I’m scared of is: stasis.
 In reflecting on my life history and how I got here, I’ve been reevaluating myself and my choices, and I have come to the conclusion that I am a change junkie.
 I don’t often seek out action in the physical or visceral sense, but I seek out constant stimulation in my mind.
 In high school, I shifted from obsession to obsession, immersing myself in worlds of music and books.
 I fantasized constantly about what was next: a guaranteed ticket out of Oklahoma, a man to love me, and music.
 I wrote long stories about this future life (yes: I will share them with you, later).
 Then I had college, an intense time packed with experimentation, work, and fun.
 Grad school was the ultimate, brainy gamble: a career version of Russian roulette, except the revolver has five bullets instead of one.
 Soon after starting grad school, I became obsessed with having a baby and learned every single possible thing about babies and birth and breastfeeding.
 Then I changed programs.
 Then I had a baby.
 Then I (accidentally) got pregnant again.
 Have I mentioned that the longest I’ve lived in a house or apartment since leaving my parents’ home at 18 is 3 years?
 And every semester in school is a fresh start.
 That’s 3 months before a total shake-up.
 Continue reading

-Posted in Books, Grad School Quittas, Mothering, Pop Culture, This Is Not a Lifestyle Blog
+Posted in Books, Grad School Quittas, Mothering, Politics & Feminism, Pop Culture, This Is Not a Lifestyle Blog

 Tagged Anne Sexton, Betty Friedan, career, Education, family, Feminine Mystique, feminism, Housewife, identity, kids, Life, motherhood, mothering, parenting, real life, work